cardano-scaling/hydra/docs/docs/tutorial/index.md

 </TabItem>
 </Tabs>

-We also need to define various environment variables that will simplify our commands.
-Make sure each terminal you'll be opening to run those commands has those environment variables defined.
+Next, set various environment variables to simplify command execution.
+Ensure each terminal you open to run these commands has these environment variables defined.

 <Tabs queryString="system">
 <TabItem value="linux" label="Linux x86-64">